seamapi/docs/docs/core-concepts/devices.md

 # Supported Capabilities

-Seam decomposes the ensemble of features offered by a device into one or more capabilities such as `access codes` or `thermostat`.
+Seam decomposes the ensemble of features offered by a device into one or more capabilities such as `access_codes` or `thermostat`.

 A single device capability can further be decomposed into 3 sets of affordances:

 * **Actions** — commands you can issue the device, such as unlocking
 * **Properties** — the current state of the device, such as its locked status
-* **Events** — notifications related to changes in the state of the device, such as unlocking operation performed with an access code.
+* **Events** — notifications related to changes in the state of the device, such as an unlocking operation performed with an access code.

-### Checking for Supported Capabilities
-To check whether a device supports a specific capability, inspect the `capability_supported` property of the device.
+To retrieve the list of supported capabilities for a given device, use the `capability_supported` attribute:

 <!-- CODE INJECT START
 Get a device and print out the capability_supported property of this device